chefkoch24/neuro-symbolic-asag/README.md

 `python aggregation.py`

-## Analyze Data
-The script outputs the evaluation results for the different weak supervision methods:
+The aggregation is evaluated by running

-`python analyze_aggregation.py`
+`python evaluate_weak_supervision.py`

-## Preprocess Data for Justification Cue Detection Model
+## Align Labels

-Needed because the alignment library is implemented in Rust and does not work on the ML Server.
+because the alignment library can't be exectued on the ML Server, the alignment has to be done locally.
-There exists two scripts for preprocessing the data.
-One for the combined predcition of all justification cues and one for the prediction of each cue iterativley.

-Combined:
-The reference answer is added as context with the context flag set to True.

-`python preprocess_justification_cue_detection.py --model name_of_model --context True_or_False --train_file train_file --dev_file dev_file`

-Iterative:
-`python preprocess_iterative_justification_cue_detection.py --model name_of_model --train_file train_file --dev_file dev_file`
+The alignment is done by running the following script:

+`python align_labels.py --tokenizer_name tokenizer_name`

 ## Train Justification Cue Detection Model
-Trains the justification cue detection model
+Trains the justification cue detection model, all configurations are set in the file `config.py`.

-Combined (important to add the correct preprocessed file):
-`python training_justification_cue_detection.py \
+`python training_justification_cue_detection.py`
---model model_name \
---context True_or_False \
---train_file train_file \
---dev_file  dev_file`

-Iterative:
-`python iterative_prediction.py \
+`python training_span_prediction.py`
---model model_name \
---train_file train_file \
---dev_file  dev_file`

 ## Grading
 Trains the final grading model